SAML

 SAML Module Configuration Feature

-For easy configurability, the SAML module offers the following:
+For easy configuration, the SAML module offers the following:

-• From the version 4.0.0 of the SAML module, if you want to connect your Mendix application with single IdP, you can do the necessary configurations at design time (using a microflow) and/or deploy-time using Application Constants.
-This is described in section Non-default Configuration
+• From version 4.0.0 of the SAML module, if you want to connect your Mendix application with a single IdP, you can do the necessary configurations at design time (using a microflow) and/or deploy time using Application Constants.
+This is described in the section Non-default Configuration.

-• Runtime configuration by a local Admin is still available in below cases:
+• Runtime configuration by a local Admin is still available in the following cases:

 • If you want to connect multiple IdPs with your SAML app.